-Release the grounding tape (1) that secures the solid-state drive shield to the memory module shield.
-2. Use the tab (2) on the solid-state drive shield to lift and remove the shield (3) from the computer.
+- Release the grounding tape (1) that secures the solid-state drive shield to the memory module shield. - 2.
+Use the tab (2) on the solid-state drive shield to lift and remove the shield (3) from the computer.

-The solid-state drive shield is included in the Solid-State Drive Support Kit, spare part number N14780-001.
+The solid-state drive shield is available using spare part number N18250-001.